FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/02-Regions-and-Availability/README.md

 - Use Availability Zones for business-critical workloads whenever supported.
 - Consider data residency and compliance requirements.
 - Design for high availability from the beginning.

+## Common Mistakes

+- Choosing a region without considering latency.
+- Assuming all Azure services are available in every region.
+- Ignoring data residency requirements.
+- Deploying critical workloads in a single Availability Zone.
+- Confusing Azure Regions with Availability Zones.

+  ## AZ-104 Exam Notes

+For the AZ-104 certification, you should understand:

+- Azure Regions
+- Availability Zones
+- Region selection
+- Service availability by region
+- High availability concepts